ubacourage/CodeAlpha_Network_Intrusion_Detection_System/README.md

 Unlike a traditional SIEM-only deployment, this project integrates Suricata IDS with Wazuh to provide real-time intrusion detection and centralized security monitoring.

+This project was completed as part of the CodeAlpha Cybersecurity Internship.

 ## Project Objectives
-- Detect suspicious or malicious network activity in real time
+- Detect suspicious or malicious network activity in real time.
 - Integrate Suricata alerts into Wazuh.
+- Configure and tune detection rules for accurate alerting.
-- Automatically respond to detected intrusions (active response)
+- Automatically respond to detected intrusions (active response).
-- Visualize alerts and attack activity on a centralized dashboard
+- Visualize alerts and attack activity on a centralized dashboard.

 ## Lab Architecture